MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

     - You can connect a Configuration Manager console to the site before Setup is complete.
 This console connects as read-only, and lets you view objects and settings, but you can't modify anything.

     - After Setup completes, you can connect a console that can edit objects and settings.

+    - Starting in Configuration Manager version 2002, you'll be given a **Report update error to Microsoft** option if setup fails.
+For more information, see [Report setup and upgrade failures to Microsoft](../manage/install-in-console-updates.md#bkmk_report).

 ## <a name="bkmk_expand"></a> Expand a stand-alone primary site